Daniel Smith

 symphonic overtones was written specifically with Daniel in mind.
 Daniel

-will perform this with a Symphony Orchestra at a prestigious Venue in the
+will perform this with a Symphony Orchestra at a prestigious Venues from

 backed by a big band incorporated within a full symphony orchestra, the